 - Bachelor’s degree required.

-- At least 3-5 years of experience in a role involving the recruitment, training, and management of volunteers for a large-scale program.
+- At least 3-5 years of experience in a role involving the recruitment, training, and management of volunteers, preferably for a large-scale program.

 - Demonstrated ability to train a variety of learners, including adult volunteers with little or no debate experience.